esacteksab/gh-actlock/README.md

 These tools will automatically create pull requests to update your pinned SHAs when new versions of actions are released.

+## Troubleshooting

+`actlock` supports an environment variable `ACTLOCK_DEBUG` being set to `"true"`, `"TRUE"`, `"True"`, or `"1"` to enable verbose logging.
+Ideally this verbose logging can help you diagnose and understand why something isn't working as expected.
+If you believe you found a bug, please open an issue.
+Thank you!

 ## License

 MIT Licensed